15 Top Hikes in Santo Antao, Cape Verde

 That said, you shouldn’t do the hike if you’re too afraid of heights and not without wearing proper hiking boots.
 I did this hike in trekking sandals and regretted not bringing my sturdy shoes.

-From here you’ll climb up to 700m and the agricultural terraces as getting more spectacular with every step.
-You’ll pass along some really remote villages, often just consisting of a few houses.
+From here, you’ll climb up to 700m, and the agricultural terraces will get more spectacular with every step.
+You’ll pass along some remote villages, often just consisting of a few houses.

 15. Espongeiro – João Afonso – Coculi